PHPirates/evince_dbus/readme.rst

 DBus Documentation: d-feet
 ==========================

-In this case it was not documented which methods were exported by Evince to the dbus.
+In this case it was not documented which methods were exported by Evince to the D-Bus.
-Fortunately, it is possible to inspect what methods are available using the Gnome d-feet program or actually connecting with dbus directly with some code.
+Fortunately, it is possible to inspect what methods are available using the Gnome d-feet program or actually connecting with D-Bus directly with some code.
 First d-feet.
 On Ubuntu you can install it with ``sudo apt-get install d-feet``, on Arch Linux I did the following.